 |There are known issues with Kubernetes versions 1.9.4 and 1.9.5 around volume subpaths that make them incompatible with Gradle Enterprise.|

-The Gradle Enterprise installer needs to be executed from a machine with access to the Internet in order to download Gradle Enterprise.
-Thi shell script generated by the installer requires the
+The Gradle Enterprise installer needs to be executed from a machine with access to the internet.
+The resulting installation shell script needs to be executed from a machine with

 Gradle Enterprise uses persistent volume claims for storing logs and data.
 During the installation you will need to provide the name of the desired storage class to be used for provisioning persistent volumes.